-The Company has evaluated and generally concluded that the recognition of revenue on fees and commission can be done at a point in time.
+A. Determination of the timing of revenue recognition on fees and commission can be done at a point in time.
 The Company has further evaluated and concluded that, based on the analysis of the rights and obligations under the terms of the contracts, the revenue is to be recognised at a point in time when the services are rendered and when reasonable right of recovery is established